School Self-Study and Rating Rubric

 Is Your School a School to Watch?

 If you’re not certain, or you know you don’t meet the application's minimum requirements, you can still benefit from the Schools to Watch™–Taking Center Stage program.
-In addition to viewing the profiles of the STW-TCS model middle schools, you can use a practical tool – the School Self-Study and Rating Rubric (PDF) – to gain valuable insight into the perceptions of your faculty, the strengths and weaknesses of your programs, and your school's facilities, safety, vision, support, and outreach.
+In addition to viewing the profiles of the STW-TCS model middle schools, you can use the School Self-Study and Rating Rubric Tool (PDF) – to gain valuable insight into the perceptions of your faculty, the strengths and weaknesses of your programs, and your school's facilities, safety, vision, support, and outreach.